payment-gateway.app Docs

 The Services

 Here is a breakdown of the core services deployed in the system.
-Public URLs are deployment-specific — env variables and hosted vs self-hosted examples are in Hostnames & DNS conventions.
+Public URLs are deployment-specific; environment variables and hosted vs self-hosted examples are in Hostnames & DNS conventions.

 ServicePurposePublic access (typical)

-Admin Panel (Admin Frontend)Management UI (WebAuthn, orgs, settings).ADMIN_FRONTEND_DOMAIN — e.g. dashboard.* (hosted: dashboard.payment-gateway.app).
+Admin Panel (Admin Frontend)React management UI for WebAuthn, organizations, settings, invoices, reporting, and system licensing.ADMIN_FRONTEND_DOMAIN, for example dashboard.*.
 Browser calls to /api/* on this host are proxied to the Admin Backend.

-GotenbergStateless HTML→PDF API used by the Worker.Internal only
+GotenbergStateless HTML-to-PDF service used only by the Worker.Internal only, default port 3000.

 PDF Generation & Storage Architecture

-One of the complex subsystems is the PDF generation for invoices and receipts, designed for horizontal scalability.
+One of the complex subsystems is PDF generation for invoices and receipts, designed so the API containers do not need a shared filesystem.

-1. The Worker service consumes queued jobs: for PDFs it calls Gotenberg; notification jobs (email, SMS, Slack) use the same worker process.
+2. The Worker service claims jobs from MongoDB.
+For PDFs it calls Gotenberg; notification jobs use the same worker process.

-2. The generated PDF is stored in a local temporary cache (defaulting to /tmp/pdf-cache).
+3. The generated PDF is stored in a local temporary cache, defaulting to /tmp/pdf-cache.
 The worker automatically cleans up PDFs older than 24 hours.

-3. The Worker acts as an HTTP server (default port 8090) to serve these cached PDFs.
+4. The Worker acts as an HTTP server, default port 8090, to serve cached PDFs and e-invoice artifacts.

 Database & Caching